SarveshwarSenthilKumar/Flask-Development-Template/README.md

 - `templates/`: Contains HTML templates rendered by Flask views.
 - `templates/auth`: Contains HTML templates rendered by Flask views specifically for authentication purposes.
 - `app.py`: Main application file where the Flask app is initialized and routes are defined.
+- `auth.py`: Main application file where the Flask app is initialized and routes are defined for authentication portal via Flask Blueprint.
 - `createDatabase.py`: Script to initialize and populate the SQLite database.
 - `requirements.txt`: Lists Python dependencies required for the project.
 - `ToDo.txt`: A placeholder for tracking tasks and future enhancements.